brianm/bdsh/README.md

+# DOES NOT WORK, YET!

 # bdsh

-Basically, [dsh](https://www.netfort.gr.jp/~dancer/software/dsh.html.en) except with useful output, and the ability to go interactive if needed.
+Will be, basically, [dsh](https://www.netfort.gr.jp/~dancer/software/dsh.html.en) except with useful output, and the ability to go interactive if needed.

 ## basic plan